buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 - **Ability Score**: Charisma
 - **Traits**: Cruel, Impulsive, Arrogant, Dishonest, Cynical, Indecisive, Compassionate
 - **Manifestation**: shards of broken mirror all around the Devotee like a whirlwind
-- **Sum of Traits in common at 5 points** points: With a gesture you can refresh your clothes and yourself making them clean and fragrant.
+- **Sum of Traits in common at 5 points**: With a gesture you can refresh your clothes and yourself making them clean and fragrant.
 Cost 1 Action.
 3 times per day.
 - **Sum of Traits in common at 10 points**: Your spit is poisonous.
 If the touch Attack Roll hits -2 Strength, not cumulative.
 Duration 1 minute.
 Three times per day.
 Cost 1 Action.
 - **Sum of Traits in common at 15 points**: Staring at the target in the eyes you force them to stop.
 The subject cannot perform Movement Actions.
 Will Saving Throw DC 30.
 Once per day.
 Cost 2 Actions.
 - **Sum of Traits in common at 20 points**: From your fingers, tendrils shoot out that sting up to 10 opponents.
 Each tendril, up to 18 meters long, causes 2d6 damage, Reflex Saving Throw DC 25 to halve.
 Cost 2 Actions.